-The election of directors (Proposal No. 1) and the vote on an advisory basis on the frequency of the advisory votes on executive compensation (Proposal No. 2) are generally not considered to be a "routine" matter and brokers are not permitted to vote on these matters if the broker has not received instructions from the beneficial owner.
+The election of directors (Proposal No. 1) and the advisory vote on executive compensation (Proposal No. 2) are generally not considered to be a "routine" matter and brokers are not permitted to vote on these matters if the broker has not received instructions from the beneficial owner.
 Accordingly, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.
 The ratification of our independent registered public accounting firm (Proposal No. 3) is generally considered to be a "routine" matter, and hence your brokerage firm will be able to vote on Proposal No. 3 even if it does not receive instructions from you, so long as it holds your shares in its name.